TAMU-CPT/CICADA/README.md

 That's it!
 By default, your server will be running on port 10000 and pointing at port 8000 for the backend.

+## Multiple app support
+Some Django projects have multiple apps in addition to the base application.
+If you want to similarly generate files on your frontend for another app, all you have to do is run the script again using the path to that app's `models.py`.